-- Know your students access data to ensure you are providing the best instruction for the learner in your room. - Plan engaging lessons that differentiates to meet all student's needs. - Use the essential skills framework to help with classroom behaviour management (ESCM's). - Utilises WSC's RESPECT Pedagogical Framework. - Celebrate and document positive behaviours (Record on OneSchool including parent contact, assign GRIT Points). - Encourage positive behaviour using positive reinforcement strategies. - Teach, model, practice, reinforce, monitor and reteach expected behaviours. - Display and communicate expectations of behaviour to all students. - Collaborate with colleagues to develop proactive interventions.
+- Know your students and how they learn access data to ensure you are providing the best instruction for the learner in your room. - •Utilise WSC Universal high impact strategies (refer to WSC pedagogical practices for learning) for differentiation to support the planning of engaging lessons to meet the needs of all students. - •Use the Essential skills of Classroom Management to help with classroom behaviour management. - •Utilise WSC Universal college wide student engagement practices underpinned by positive psychology to support student success. - Consider all learners to develop a safe and supportive environment and positive culture for teaching and learning. - •Celebrate and document positive behaviours (Record on OneSchool including parent contact, assign CrestCoin). - Encourage positive behaviour using positive reinforcement strategies. - Teach, model, practice, reinforce, monitor and reteach expected behaviours. - Display and communicate expectations of behaviour to all students. - Collaborate with colleagues to develop proactive interventions.